AfiyaAnika/22310060_Anika/README.md

 ## 2 Covarince Matrix
 A covariance matrix is a square matrix that summarizes the variance and covariance of a set of variables.
 In essence, it shows how different variables in a dataset change together.
 I have use **iris** dataset to identify the direction of relationship among the variables.

+## Factor Analysis(FA)
+Factor analysis is a statistical method used to find a smaller number of unobserved, underlying variables, called factors, from a larger set of observed variables.
+The main goal is to identify the hidden structure that explains why different variables are correlated with each other.
+I have done **Confirmatory Factor Analysis**, **Explanatory Factor Analysis(EFA)** and **Multiple Factor Analysis(MFA)** using different dataset.
+Data and code are given in the corresponding folder.